 It's an USB audio and MIDI bi-directional interface.
 That's the nutshell definition, here's a piece-by-piece description:

 It has four independent mike/instrument/line balanced-input analogue to digital converters (ADC), using combo XLR & ¼″ TRS jacks.
 While line versus mike is obviously about some rather extreme differences in signal levels, the instrument input mode is very high-impedance, allowing things like electric guitars to be plugged directly in without being muffled (though I haven't been able to check whether they, also, have a suitable amount of gain to do that job, yet, but it's about 20 db more sensitive than the line input, so I'd expect it to be).
 The input controls are a line/instrument switch (which alters gain and impedance), a pad switch (providing 20 db of signal level reduction), and a variable gain pot.
 Each input is an individual channel, it's four-channel mono.
-Each input has a LED to show signal activity of some kind, and another LED to indicate peaking (it's not defined how that's detected—analogue input levels, digital clipping, etc, but my measurement show that it lights up about −3 dBFS).
+Each input has a LED to show signal activity of some kind (lighting up at around −18.5 dBFS, a reasonable nominal level for sound capture), and another LED to indicate peaking.
+It's not defined how that's detected (analogue input levels, digital clipping, etc) but my measurements show that it lights up about −3.5 dBFS, and there seem to be a row of comparators at the front of the main circuitboard near the jacks.

 Despite what some people advise, my opinion is that you should set up your gains so that clip lights never come on.
 Your nominal levels should be sufficiently down from full-scale that it should be near-impossible for any peaks to reach clipping level.
 With today's equipment, it's feasible, and reasonable, to reserve 20 dB of headroom, and it should be ample to prevent clipping.
 That is, the equipment is able to handle 20 dB of signal above normal levels, it's not wasted, it's reserved to handle those peaks without distortion.
 If you have inadequate metering, monitor your loudest audio, turn the gain up until the clip warnings begin to light up, then back it off until they go off and stay off.
+With a dynamic source, you can expect the green signal lights to blink along with your sound.
+And with a more consistent sound source (e.g. an organ with continual tones, as opposed to percussive voices, they may stay on while notes are sounding).
 Or, if you have decent metering on your software, set up for a sensible nominal level with a proper amount of headroom.
 If you have some odd need to produce material much closer to full-scale, then you should do that as a post-production exercise, where you have good metering, and level controls (limiters, compressors, etc).

 As I've said, all channels are independent, four in, four out, none of them have anything to do with each other.
 If your software handles four channels, then you get to do whatever you like with all of them, separately.
 It is just an interface, it is not a mixer.
 Mixing is something that you'd do, with your software, as a separate process when you're editing.
 You can record four audio sources, as four tracks, mix and pan them how you like.
 You can play back four audio sources, how you like.

 Plugging a tone generator into the ¼″ jacks, I've noticed that switching to instrument mode adds about 20 db of gain, switching the pad in removed about 20 db of gain, giving a 40 dB range, overall.
-The pad switch also works on the XLR input, but the instrument switch has no effect.
-I haven't got around to measuring the actual signal levels of inputs, yet.
+The pad switch also works on the XLR input, but the instrument switch has no effect on it.

 It's a four-channel line-out digital to analogue converter (DAC), with ¼″ TRS and RCA jacks for balanced and unbalanced connections.
 They're not actually true balanced outputs, they're what's known as “impedance balanced” (one leg of the output is driven (tip), the other leg (ring) is terminated to ground with a resistance similar to output-driver's impedance).